 A learning mentality and willingness to learn as part of the team.

 Ability to practice showing up for co-workers with consistent follow-through and good communication.

-To apply please send a cover letter, resume, and a writing sample to WTPjobs@wethepeoplemi.org with the subject WTP Learning Director Position.
-We The People is an Equal Opportunity Employer; women, people of color, persons with disabilities and LGBTQ people are strongly encouraged to apply.
+We The People is an Equal Opportunity Employer; women, people of color, indigenous people, persons with disabilities and LGBTQ people are strongly encouraged to apply.